storybookjs/frontpage/README.md

 1. Feature idea or bugfix?
 2. Build new UI or tweak existing UI in Storybook first
 3. Integrate with Gatsby
-4. Ensure tests pass in CI
+4. Ensure tests pass in [Circle CI storybooks/frontpage](https://circleci.com/gh/storybooks/frontpage)
 5. Ensure site works and is QAed via Netlify previews
-6. Ensure no visual bugs with Chromatic
+6. Ensure no visual bugs in [Chromatic storybooks/frontpage](https://www.chromaticqa.com/builds?appId=5be26744d2f6250024a9117d)
 7. Pull request

 ## Running the project locally